-All new students (excluding most transfers and those in the Adult Learning Program) in the College for Women take a seminar during the first semester to support their transition to college.
-The seminar provides information about the college's honor principle, traditions, and its mission and history.
+All new students (excluding most transfers and those in the Adult Learning Program) in the College take a seminar during the first semester to support their transition to college.
+The seminar provides information about the college's honor principle, tradition and its mission and history.
 It also seeks to facilitate students' self-understanding, e.g., through exploration of career interests and completion and analysis of personality inventories.
 Developing knowledge of academic skills required at the college level is also a goal.

 The course consists of two parts: an academic seminar and a lab.
 The seminar is developed around a common theme, but each section explores the theme from a different perspective.
-The seminar, which is led by a faculty member and peer teacher, is designed to strengthen students' skills, particularly in writing, speaking, and critical thinking.
-A laboratory, led by various resource persons from the college and local community, explores aspects of Wilson College life, examines issues which affect the transition to college, and seeks to deepen the understanding of self.
+The seminar, which is led by a faculty member and peer teacher, is designed to strengthen students' skills, particularly in writing, speaking and critical thinking.
+A laboratory, led by various resource persons from the College and local community, explores aspects of Wilson College life, examines issues which affect the transition to college, and seeks to deepen the understanding of self.

 Students enroll in one of the following (depending on placement): English 104: ESL-Writing at College Level I, English 101: Written Communication, English 108: College Writing, or English 180: Writing and Literature, depending upon placement.
 Students who complete English 104 or 108 will continue to develop their writing skills by taking at least three additional writing-intensive courses.
 Students who complete English 180 will take a minimum of two additional writing-intensive courses.
 Students who receive a score of four or five on the Advanced Placement (AP) exam in English will take at least one writing-intensive course.